gsoft-inc/wl-squide/docs/troubleshooting.md

 ## Console logs

 To faciliate the debugging of a Squide application bootstrapping flow, a lot of information is logged into the console when in development.
-We recommend using these logs if you suspect that something is wrong with the bootstrapping process of your application.
+We recommend using these logs if you suspect that **something** is **wrong** with the **bootstrapping** process of your **application**.

 ### Modules registration